LBALab/openlba/README.md

 ## Copyright
 The intellectual property is currently owned by [2.21].
 Copyright [2.21]

-Originaly developed by Adeline Software International in 1994
+Originally developed by Adeline Software International in 1994